What it measures

 Why engine-bound

 A 2026-05-20 cross-browser audit on an Apple M2 Pro Mac running Chrome, Safari, Firefox, and Brave revealed two independent reasons the signal cannot be treated as a cross-browser hardware signal.
 Safari reports colorDepth as 24 while Chromium and Firefox report 30 for the same display.
-Brave Shields Standard mode deterministically randomises width, height, and devicePixelRatio per eTLD+1, returning values like 1920x1080 at 1.79 or 1680x1050 at 2.0 on the same device — neither matching the actual display.
+Brave Shields Standard mode deterministically randomises width, height, and devicePixelRatio per eTLD+1, returning values like 1920x1080 at 1.79 or 1680x1050 at 2.0 on the same device, neither of which matches the actual display.

 Removing colorDepth from the hash resolved the Safari divergence, but Brave farbling of the primary dimensions cannot be normalised away.
 The signal was reclassified as engine-bound to reflect that it provides per-browser-instance entropy rather than cross-browser device identity.
 It contributes to fingerprint but no longer to hardwareFingerprint.